joeriks/FnX/Readme.md

-####Helpers to create type inferred funcs and auto-invoked funcs.
+####Helpers to create type inferred funcs and return object (of inferred type) from such funcs.
 Supports anonymous types.
 And also currying.

 ####Installation: